woman sticking out her tongue with a challenging expression

 Drinking Alcohol With a Swollen Tongue

 Along with developing into other oral health conditions, severe inflammation of the tongue can impact our daily functioning.
-It can make speaking properly difficult and even impact our breathing and swallowing.
+It can be difficult to speak properly and can even impact our breathing and swallowing.
 This can easily turn into a medical emergency if our swollen tongue blocks our airway or causes a choking hazard.
 According to an analysis completed in 2021, the chance of death by choking is higher than death by plane accident or accidental gun discharge in the United States.
-Oral health is not always talked about, but it can greatly affect our overall well-being.
+Oral health is not always talked about, but can greatly affect our overall well-being.

 Without “Biting Our Tongue”